 This tried and tested hide is hugely popular, which is not surprising for such an iconic, beautiful and dynamic bird prized by wildlife photographers.

-Your distance from camera to Kingfisher perch is approximately 2-4 m, although this is adjustable, and the perches can be changed after each visit by Kingfisher.
+Your distance from camera to Kingfisher perch is approximately 2-4 m, although this is adjustable.
 On occasion kingfishers have landed within a meter of the hide and on one occasion a bird was in front of the hide utilising various perches for an unbroken 88 minutes, in fact the only thing that broke his visit was another kingfisher!

 Generally, this hide is for perching kingfisher shots with a clean even-toned background.
 The active ‘whacking’ fish shot is also very common.